Jcc329/Sign-Language-Detector-using-Pytorch/README.md

 # Sign-Language-Detector-using-Pytorch
-Jessica Conroy
+Jessica Conroy <br>
-UMBC Data Science
+UMBC Data Science <br>
-Data 690: Practical AI
+Data 690: Practical AI <br>
-Final Project
+Final Project <br>

+## Contents
+Due to the size, the model file and data cannot be uploaded to this repo.
+All notebooks for generating and annotating data, training the model and saving the model are available in the notebooks folder.
+Note that you will need to set up labelImgs in order to perform the annotation.

 ## Overview